-- ^{19.} Mr. Gill submits the deciding Delegate did not correctly apply the law and/or misinterpreted or misapplied the law.
-Under this assertion, Mr. Gill advances the following propositions: - i.
+- Mr. Vu submits the deciding Delegate did not correctly apply the law and/or misinterpreted or misapplied the law.
+Under this assertion, Mr. Vu advances the following propositions: - i.
 Work hours could not be falsely or dishonestly manipulated; - ii.
-The pattern of taking longer breaks does not constitute major misconduct; - Even if, on the facts of the case, Mr. Gill was considered to have engaged in major misconduct time theft such misconduct cannot be considered a ground for immediate dismissal "without explaining Employer's policy in that regard and providing an opportunity to the employee by way of warning(s)"; - iv.
-The decision of the deciding Delegate is at odds with the decision of the Social Security Tribunal of Canada, General Division Employment Insurance Section; - v.
-The reasons for termination advanced by the Employer, and their proffered lack of awareness of Mr. Gill's pattern of behaviour relating to meal breaks, are disingenuous and their 'painting' of the circumstances of the case as justifying immediate dismissal is dishonest;
+The pattern of taking longer breaks does not constitute major misconduct; - iii.
+Even if, on the facts of the case, Mr. Vu was considered to have engaged in major misconduct time theft such misconduct cannot be considered a ground for immediate dismissal without having given him a warning, or warnings, and provided him with an explanation of employer's applicable policy; - iv.
+The decision of the deciding Delegate is at odds with the decision of the Social Security Tribunal of Canada, General Division Employment Insurance Section;

-- vi.
-The Employer's version of what transpired on his last day, prior to his dismissal, is "also entirely made-up/wrong"; - vii.
-The investigating Delegate ignored facts showing the Employer's story was completely madeup and the deciding Delegate has "whole heartedly gone along with the Employer's crooked presentation of their story and ignored straight forward facts of [Mr. Gill's] good record of long service for the Employer." - ^{20.} Within this argument, Mr. Gill challenges the finding of the deciding Delegate that he had engaged in a pattern of misconduct that was intentional and had the effect of defrauding the Employer by claiming 15 minutes of his break as 'work,' asserting "work hours were recorded in the Employer's system and could not be falsely or dishonestly manipulated by the employee."
-Relating to that finding, he denies he ever "accepted that he had, for months done, what was being alleged by the Employer."
+- v.
+The reasons for termination advanced by the Employer, and their proffered lack of awareness of Mr. Vu's pattern of behaviour relating to meal breaks, are disingenuous and their 'painting' of the circumstances of the case as justifying immediate dismissal is dishonest; - vi.
+The Employer's version of what transpired on his last day, prior to his dismissal, is "entirely made up/wrong"; - vii.
+The investigating Delegate ignored facts showing the Employer's story was completely madeup and the deciding Delegate has "whole-heartedly gone along with the Employer's crooked presentation of facts and ignored straight-forward facts available in [Mr. Vu's] long record ... with the [Employer]." - Within this argument, Mr. Vu challenges the finding of the deciding Delegate that he had engaged in a pattern of misconduct that was intentional and had the effect of defrauding the Employer by claiming 15 minutes of his break as 'work,' asserting "[w]ork hours were recorded in [the Employer's] system and could not be falsely or dishonestly manipulated by the employee."
+Relating to that finding, he denies he ever "accepted that he had, in the past done, what was being alleged [by the Employer]."